Early Life

-Chung Yong-ji was born on February 25, 1970, in South Korea.
-He pursued his education with a strong focus on science and technology.
-Chung earned a Bachelor of Science in Genetic Engineering from Sungkyunkwan University.
-He then went on to complete a Master's degree in Biochemistry at the University of Texas at San Antonio and a Ph.D. in Molecular Biology (Animal Science) from Cornell University.
-Further enhancing his academic profile, Chung conducted postdoctoral research in Breast Oncology at the Northwestern University Feinberg School of Medicine from 2000 to 2001.
+Chung Yong-ji was born in Seoul, South Korea, on February 25, 1970.
+He pursued higher education, earning a Bachelor of Science in Genetic Engineering from Sungkyunkwan University, a Master's degree in Biology from the University of Texas at San Antonio, and a Ph.D. in Molecular Biology (Animal Science) from Cornell University.
+Following his academic pursuits, he conducted postdoctoral research at Northwestern University Feinberg School of Medicine.

 Rise to Success